sxa69370/Neural_Networks/README.md

-# Neural_Networks_Assignments-1
+# Neural Networks & Deep Learning Assignments
-Programming assignments of Neural Networks &amp; Deep Learning subject
+Programming assignments of Neural Networks & Deep Learning are added in individual folder and separate Readme files in each one of them.